 The Benefits of Getting Active

 Just moving has an incredible impact on the human body.
-It’s not just for those worried about weight loss or burning calories, as not everybody needs to lose weight.
+It’s not just for those worried about weight loss or burning calories from walking, as not everybody needs to lose weight.
 Keeping active and combating the time spent sitting at work can benefit anybody in more ways than a slimmer physique.

 Even just standing up while you work can make a huge difference in your health.
 A year-long study backed by professors at the Icahn School of Medicine at Mount Sinai indicated that 47% of people who took advantage of height-adjustable desks reported significant relief concerning upper back, shoulder, and neck discomfort.